FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsLogEntryMaintenance.md

         > **Note:**
         >
         > The Backup log permission is only required if the database is in Full recovery mode.
 3. In the **Delete exported files when data is: \_\_\_\_ days old** field, specify the period in days exported files remain in the export directory before they are deleted.
-If you leave this field empty or specify zero, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> does not delete the files.
+If you leave this field empty or specify zero, {{< SecureTransport/componentshortname >}} does not delete the files.
 4. In the **Number of records per file** field, specify the maximum number of records that can exist in an exported file.
-When this value is exceeded, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> starts to export the server log entries in a new file.
+When this value is exceeded, {{< SecureTransport/componentshortname >}} starts to export the server log entries in a new file.

 > **Note:**
 >